WTF-is-a-search/WTF_Is_A_VsCode_Extension/wtf--a-built-in-browser-/README.md

-# wtf--the-built-in-browser- README
+# wtf--a-built-in-browser- README

-This is the README for your extension "wtf--the-built-in-browser-".
+This is the README for your extension "wtf--a-built-in-browser-".
 After writing up a brief description, we recommend including the following sections.

 ## Features